Generative AI pricing: 3 major considerations + an AI glossary

 Feature: A characteristic of an object or event.

-Feature extraction: The process of identifying features from data.
+Feature extraction: The process of identifying characteristics or features from data.

-Feature vector: A vector representation of a feature.
+Feature vector: A representation of a feature in vector form.

-Generative AI: A type of artificial intelligence that can create new content, such as text, images, and music.
-It does this by learning from a large amount of data and then using that data to generate new examples that are similar to the data it has seen.
+Generative AI: A form of artificial intelligence that has the ability to create new content such as text, images, and music.
+It achieves this by learning from extensive datasets and subsequently using that knowledge to produce new content that resembles the data it has been trained on.

 Gradient descent: An algorithm for finding the minimum of a function.